Port Douglas in Far North Queensland has grown from a tiny one pub town into one of Australia’s most renowned beach retreats.

 Multi award-winning On the Inlet is true to its name too, and offers fabulous ocean views as a pre-cursor to outstanding alfresco dining — and seafood dishes to die for.
 Just don’t try to order George (the resident 250kg groper) if he pops in for a visit!

 Harrisons — by acclaimed British chef Spencer Patrick — is ranked amongst Australia’s top restaurants.
 The menu is beautifully uncontrived and fuses seasonal local ingredients and produce with a sophisticated European influence.
 Harrisons is located at the Sheraton Grand Mirage Resort and is Port’s only hatted eatery.

-For a casual breakfast and gourmet doorstop sandwiches, you can’t beat the Little Larder, right in the heart of Macrossan Street.
+For a casual breakfast and gourmet light lunch options, you can’t beat The Little Larder on Macrossan Street.

 Port Douglas has a few mainstream chain stores and a host of glitzy luxury boutiques at the Marina.

 However, the town’s true retail charm lies in the eclectic fashion, homewares and gift stores that line Macrossan Street.
 For timeless fashion with an edge, local designer Di Perry’s Tzusk is a little taste of cool Melbourne style in the tropics.
 Twig and sister store Pebble (opposite St Mary’s by the Sea on Wharf Street), are full of too-beautiful-not-to-buy beach inspired homewares.
 There’s an emphasis on locally made products.